 Below is the Preface from my upcoming book “Dreams of Light, The Profound Daytime Practice of Lucid Dreaming” This book is the second in a trilogy of books I am writing on Dream Yoga and the various nocturnal practices.
-If you want to be notified when the book is available for purchase, sign up below to be on my mailing list.
+The publication date for the book is August 2020, however it is available for pre-order on Amazon now.

 Hope you enjoy,